Benjamin Mountfort: Return to architecture

-In 1857 he returned to architecture and entered into a business partnership with his sister Susannah's new husband, Isaac Luck.
+In 1857, he returned to architecture and entered into a business partnership with his sister Susannah's new husband, Isaac Luck.
 Mountfort's career received a fillip when he was commissioned to design the St John's Anglican church at Waikouaiti in Otago.
 A small timber structure in the Gothic style, it was completed on 19 December 1858 on land donated by the ex-whaler Johnny Jones.
 It is still in use as a church, the oldest such structure in southern New Zealand.
 Now within the boundaries of the city of Dunedin its simple pit-sawn timber interior successfully conjures a sense of spirituality.

 Christchurch was under heavy development at this time, as it had just been granted city status and the new administrative capital of the province of Canterbury.
-This provided Mountfort and Luck ample opportunity to practice their trade.
-In 1855 they produced a preliminary design for the new Canterbury Provincial Council Buildings in timber.
-The buildings were constructed from 1857–59, but in a more limited form than the original design.
-As the Provincial Council gained new functions with growth in the population and economy of the province, the buildings were enlarged with a North wing in stone and an iron clock tower from 1859–60, and further enlarged with a stone council chamber and refreshment rooms in 1864–65.
+This provided Mountfort and Luck ample opportunity to practise their trade.
+In 1855, they produced a preliminary design for the new Canterbury Provincial Council Buildings in timber.
+The buildings were constructed from 1857 to 1859, but in a more limited form than the original design.
+As the Provincial Council gained new functions with growth in the population and economy of the province, the buildings were enlarged with a north wing in stone and an iron clock tower from 1859 to 1860, and further enlarged with a stone council chamber and refreshment rooms in 1864–65.
 The buildings today are regarded as one of Mountfort's most important works.

 From the exterior, the building appears austere, as was much of Mountfort's early work: a central tower dominates two flanking gabled wings in the Gothic revival style.
-However the interior was a riot of colour and medievalism as perceived through Victorian eyes; it included stained glass windows, and a large double-faced clock, thought to be one of only five around the globe.
+However, the interior was a riot of colour and medievalism as perceived through Victorian eyes; it included stained glass windows, and a large double-faced clock, thought to be one of only five around the globe.
 The chamber is decorated in a rich, almost Ruskinesque style, with carvings by a local sculptor William Brassington.
 Included in the carvings are representations of indigenous New Zealand species.